-Please note: in accordance with our usual practice of accepting a new class two consecutive years and then skipping a year, we will next accept a class for fall 2019.
-We will not accept a class for fall 2018.
+Please note: in accordance with our usual practice of accepting a new class two consecutive years and then skipping a year, we will accept a class for fall 2019, and again for fall 2020.
+We will not be accepting a class for 2021.
+We will again accept a class for fall 2022.

-Chapel Hill: By appointment, Saturday, January 12, 2019, in the Center for Dramatic Art on the UNC Campus.
+Chapel Hill: By appointment, Saturday, January 11, 2020, in the Joan H. Gillings Center for Dramatic Art on the UNC Campus.

-Chicago: By appointment, Sunday, January 27, at the Palmer House Hotel, and through the University/Resident Theatre Association’s National Unified Auditions and Interviews.
+Chicago: By appointment, Sunday, January 26, 2020, at the Palmer House Hotel

 Audition Guidelines for those applying directly to the program through the Graduate School at UNC Chapel Hill: